Answer:

 USCIS taking too long?
 Discover how a Mandamus lawsuit can get your case moving.

-- Supporting Documents: Along with the petition, you must include proof of the petitioner’s immigration status, evidence of a bona fide marriage, and additional supporting documents such as joint bank statements, lease agreements, and photographs that demonstrate your life together.
+- Supporting Documents: Along with the petition, you must include proof of the petitioner’s immigration status, evidence of a bona fide marriage, and additional supporting documents such as joint bank statements, lease agreements, photographs, and travel itineraries that illustrate your life together.
+The more comprehensive your documentation, the stronger your case will be, as it helps to substantiate the authenticity of your relationship and demonstrates your commitment to each other.

 3. Adjustment of Status or Consular Processing: